 Some weeks ago the heath was in full bloom all over the Netherlands.
-Not knowing it from each other David Hembrow and I decided to cycle through the heath in the same weekend and we both filmed too.
-His video of the heath in Drenthe province could be seen earlier.
+I decided to cycle through the heath and film it.
 I will show you my video of the heath near Hilversum and Laren in North-Holland province today.

 Early in its existence the society also pushed A.N.W.B. the –then– national cyclists’ union to place road signs.
 At the heath near Laren some members of the board gathered around three proposed designs.
 On 21st February 1919 they chose a simple low and square shaped concrete sign post.
 It was painted white and the destinations and distances were hand painted on all four sides.
 The signs were soon to be nicknamed ‘paddestoelen’ or toadstool/mushroom because of their shape.
 To this date the sign posts can be found all over the Netherlands.
 A replica of ‘mushroom’ number 1 is placed at the heath near Laren on the exact location where the decision was taken.